What the sanctions on Roman Abramovich and six other Russian oligarchs entail

 Mr Abramovich announced last week that he was putting the club up for sale, a process that will now be stalled but could still go through provided the Government issues a licence.

-The owner would have to prove he would not benefit from the sale to meet conditions of any potential licence, the PA news agency understands.
+The owner would have to prove he would not benefit from the sale to meet conditions of any potential licence.

 – Will there be any personal implications for Roman Abramovich?